 The plan is often prepared in conjunction with legal advisors and ensures firms have a strategy to deal with both the legal and practical issues arising – many firms will put in place a policy of insurance to cover the legal and practical costs of such action.

-Where appropriate, protections are in place,the affected firm might be able to take steps to restrict a team’s activities, by way of injunction proceedings.
+Where appropriate protections are in place, the affected firm might be able to take steps to restrict a team’s activities, by way of injunction proceedings.
 Courts do not grant injunctions, particularly those restricting the actions of individuals, lightly, so strong evidence will be required if this route is to be pursued and it’s important to gather that evidence as quickly as possible.

-Often a review of IT systems will enable a firm to determine how the team move has been organised and establish any evidence of breaches of confidentiality or other duties.
+Ensure that contracts and policies expressly give the right to monitor online activity, emails and phone records, as often a review of IT systems will enable a firm to determine how the team move has been organised and establish any evidence of breaches of confidentiality or other duties.

 A review of email accounts and download activity of employees may well reveal a conspiracy.
-Similarly, requesting the return of work mobile phones, without deletion of material so they can be examined, is a sensible step.
+Similarly, requesting the return of work mobile phones, without deletion of material, so they can be examined, is a sensible step.

 Liaising with the firm’s own IT team, as part of the action plan exercise, is sensible to establish the capability of the team in interrogating devices and securing information, which will help determine whether external support is likely to be required if a move does take place.